 The Board of Directors may establish election procedures and direct the required processes to be performed with regard to elections.

-XI.
-ANNUAL OR SPECIAL MEETING
+X. ANNUAL OR SPECIAL MEETING

 Section 1.

 The Association shall hold Annual Meetings.
 The time and place shall be designated by the Board of Directors and circulated for appropriate notice and announcement not less than thirty (30) days before such meeting.